Schools Performances

 Lé Nør [the rain] (WA)

-This deeply romantic visual extravaganza will reignite your love of humanity.
+This hilarious and deeply romantic visual extravaganza will reignite your love of humanity.

 Somewhere in the northern seas lies the small, fictional island nation of Sólset.
 Once a thriving metropolis, a decades-long drought has plagued the community and only a hopeful few remain.